jelovac/mysql-coding-style/README.md

   and MUST not start indented.
 * The following are considered SECOND level statements:
-  INTO, FROM, JOIN, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFSET and should be indented by exactly 1 TAB from the TOP level statement.
+  INTO, FROM, JOIN, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFSET and should be indented by exactly 1 TAB from the FIRST level statement.
 * Each sublevel MUST be indented by exactly 1 TAB.

 Aliases